Bubobubobubobubo/sardine/docs/sardinopedia.md

     again(bd, d=0.5)
 ```

 Building rhythms based on chance that an event will happen.
 Rolling a dice.
+These small functions are borrowed from **TidalCycles** that is using them intensively in its very thorough patterning system.

 ### Binary rhythm